-Identify options to provide jointly funded facilities at this site to expand recreation options.
+• Identify options to provide jointly funded facilities at this site to expand recreation options.

-Pony Ridge / Heritage Pines Partnership (P5)
+Pony Ridge / Heritage Pine Partnership (P5)

 Residents in the Pony Ridge area of north Tualatin lack access to a nearby neighborhood park.
-To meet these needs, the City of Tualatin should continue to develop the Tualatin River Greenway trail to connect residents to Metro's planned Heritage Pines Natural Area, just west of the City.
-The City may consider a partnership with Metro to add elements to the Heritage Pines Natural Area to meet resident needs.
+To meet these needs, the City of Tualatin should continue to develop the Tualatin River Greenway trail to connect residents to Metro's planned Heritage Pine Natural Area, just west of the City.
+The City may consider a partnership with Metro to add elements to the Heritage Pine Natural Area to meet resident needs.

-- Develop and connect the Ice Age Tonquin Trail in northwest Tualatin to provide access to and through Heritage Pines Natural Area. - Explore joint development opportunities of Heritage Pines Natural Area..
+- Develop and connect the Ice Age Tonquin Trail in northwest Tualatin to provide access to and through Heritage Pine Natural Area. - Explore joint development opportunities of Heritage Pine Natural Area, and connect to River Bend and the Tualatin Wildlife Refuge.